 - Brave - Another girl power story where the parents don't die and the girl saves the day.
 Actually, first she makes a huge mess out of everything, but she redeems herself and her family in the end.
 She also doesn't get married, which is a big part of the storyline because her parents are trying to choose a husband for her, and she's not having any of that nonsense.
 Love this story.
 Be warned, though, there are some scary parts especially if your girl is very sensitive.

-Craft kits - Allie loves crafts, and she loves headbands, so I know this make your own headbands kit would be a huge hit with her.
+Craft kits - Allie loves crafts, and she loves headbands, so I know this make your own headbands kit would be a huge hit with her, as would this make your own bracelet kit.
 We've had a few of these window cling kits, and they have all been beloved.
 In fact, the window stickers are still on the windows in her bedroom!
 Sand art is always popular, as are spin art and sun art.
 This particular spin art set has no batteries; it's all hand powered which I really like.
 We bought it in 2015, and it's still going strong.
 Fair warning: you'll need to get refills for it.
 We haven't had any luck mixing our own paints for spin art.
 The consistency is always off.
 Allie is interested in learning to sew, so I thought this animal set would be really fun for her.
 Jewelry and Shrinky Dinks are a bit hit for her, too.
 Craft kits are like gold around here.

 Play-doh - Even though I thought she was a little old for it, Allie asked for Play-doh again this Christmas.
 She still loves it as much as ever and plays with it at least once a week.
 The thing she plays with the most is our princess castle, but half of the pieces were lost (we've had it for at least 6 years, since Grace was little), so I bought her a new one this year for Christmas.
 I think it's my favorite Play-doh set ever.
 She also asked for the Rapunzel set which I think I sent on to her grandparents.
 She showed me how amazing it was on YouTube.
 (Have I ever mentioned that I hate when she watches YouTube?
 It's like one giant product advertisement.)